 - Interviews will take place from February and may continue until the course starts in August

-- The College’s admissions department will email you an electronic version of the reference form.
-Please print this and ask your referee to complete it before bringing it along to your interview along with a copy of your relevant proof of entry qualifications.
-If you are unable to bring these documents to the interview you will be unable to be offered an unconditional offer.
+- When you attend the interview you must bring a copy of your qualifications, If you are unable to bring these documents to the interview, you will be unable to be offered an unconditional offer.

 - The interview will take the form of a group interview where you will be asked to discuss your interests and experience in sport and fitness.
-During the interview, you will hear about the course and then carry out a short written paper.
-Your qualifications and references will be checked.
-You get the chance to ask any questions about the course.
+During the interview, you will hear about the course and engage in a group interview.
+Your qualifications will be checked and you will get the chance to ask any questions about the course.
 You may also be asked to participate in a short practical activity.

 After you have attended your interview, you will be informed of the outcome of your interview by email within 1 – 2 weeks.
 The outcome would be one of the following: